9 Useful Tools to Help you Reflect on your Performance

 6. Use our Self Audit Tools

 One of the key thinking exercises we use for our Career Consultations is my Who Am I Exercise.
 This is an exercise I adapted from Jack Collis’ book, Work Smarter Not Harder, and is a wonderful way to re-set and reflect.
-If you would like a copy of this exercise, please join the conversation over at my private Facebook Group – Career Grow, and request a copy.
+If you would like your own copy of this exercise it is available here.

 7. Online Analytics